lennilobel/ai-demos-public/Rag/README.md

 ### Azure Cosmos DB for NoSQL

-To use the RAG solution with Azure Cosmos DB for NoSQL, you'll need to first update the application configuration file for your existing Cosmos DB account.
+To use the RAG solution with Azure Cosmos DB for NoSQL, you'll need to first update the application and Azure Function configuration files for your existing Cosmos DB account.

 **Update the application configuration file**
 - Expand the **Rag.MoviesClient** project.